Worm bins are a simple way to compost food scraps. Learn about some of the nuances and worm bin problems facing beginners and how to fix them.

 A Lifelong Composter Speculates About Worm Composting

-So when my brother–a high school teacher who’s had a worm bin in his classroom for years–got our name for Christmas, he knew exactly what to get us.
+My brother is a high school teacher who’s had a worm bin in his classroom for years.
+So when he drew my name for Christmas many years ago, he knew exactly what to get me!

 It was now time to add bedding and food to the bin.
-This is the part where there are all kinds of theories about what works best.
-What we did was shred a bunch of newspaper and cardboard and use a spray bottle to moisten it down with water.
+I shredded a bunch of newspaper and cardboard and used a spray bottle to moisten it down with water.

 You don’t want it dripping wet, but if the newspaper/cardboard isn’t moistened enough, it will wick moisture from everything around it, including the poor wormies, which could become dehydrated and in extreme cases, die.
 No pressure!

-Next we added the peel and remnants from a winter squash.
-I thought they would enjoy the high sugar content of squash peels since they had gone 4 days without food (more on that in a minute).
+Next, I added the peel and remnants from a winter squash.
+I thought the worms would enjoy the high sugar content of squash peels since they hadn’t eaten for 4 days during their shipment to me.

-Now add worms.
-Since my brother lives 500 miles away, he shipped us some red wiggler worms.
+Since my brother lives 500 miles away, he shipped me some red wiggler worms.

-They come “shipped in bone dry peat moss to absorb all moisture during shipment.
+They ship in bone dry peat moss to absorb all moisture during shipment.
 This helps keep the worms from freezing in the winter…The worms can lose up to 70% of their body mass and weight during a 3-5 day trip through the mail.”